Telefónica’s Stakeholder Engagement strategy is based on increasing transparency and effective dialogue in order to build relationships of trust.

 At a global level, worth mentioning is the “How to Work with Suppliers to Turn Risks into Opportunities” session (held at the beginning of 2018 in Madrid).
 In collaboration with the Seres Foundation, this was a space where we shared experiences with our suppliers relating to the extension of sustainability policies to the supply chain, the perception that investors have of these actions, and how companies can join together to address the supplier evaluations.

-Another significant conversation milestone that we observe with suppliers on an annual basis is the Global Workshop on Energy and Climate Change (its eighth edition being held in Iguazú, Brazil).
+Another significant conversation milestone that we observe with suppliers on an annual basis is the Global Workshop on Energy and Climate Change (its ninth edition being held in Buenos Aires).

 The main communication channels are the Partner’s Portal or the Provider’s Portal.
 This is where all of our global policies, as well as specific local level requirements, can be found.
 We also have a confidential communications channel for questions and complaints related to compliance with our minimum Responsible Business criteria.